iminsik/kubenetes-learning/README.md

 1. Run 'Docker Quick Start Terminal' to create and initialize 'default' docker virtualbox.
 2. Open 'Powershell' and run 'minikube start'.
 It creates 'minikube' or 'minikubeVM' instance in VirtualBox.

-# TODO 1
+# TODO
-Let's build my own node js and deploy it to Kubernetes
+## TODO 1: Build my own node js and deploy it to Kubernetes
 - A very simple 'hello world' - [iminsik/node-hello-app](https://hub.docker.com/r/iminsik/node-web-app/) was built and pushed to Docker Hub.

 ```javascript